With better control of side effects from chemotherapy, treatment is going more smoothly for many people with cancer.

 - Anemia (low levels of red blood cells, the iron-containing cells that carry vital oxygen from the lungs to the muscles and other tissues in the body)

 If you are experiencing fatigue, you should know that this is a symptom for which you can and should seek help.
 If your doctor doesn’t ask you about fatigue, be sure to bring it up.
 That’s the best way to find and treat the cause, including fatigue that is a side effect of chemotherapy.

 To determine whether there is an underlying physical cause, your doctor may order a blood test to find out if your red blood cell count is abnormally low (anemia), or other hormones or naturally-occurring salts are out of balance.
 If you are anemic, there are treatment options available.
 Be sure to take only treatments prescribed by your doctor.
 Don’t try to treat yourself with overthe- counter medicines for “iron-poor blood.”
 These medicines have not proven to be helpful.

 Radiation treatments for head and neck cancer and some types of chemotherapy can cause sores inside the mouth and on the mucous lining of the throat and digestive tract.
 These sores, called mucositis, can be a serious problem because they can cause pain and infections, making it difficult to eat, drink and swallow.

 Once treatment ends, mouth sores do disappear within a few weeks.
-But before they start and while they are present, it’s important that you work closely with your health care team to manage this side effect of cancer treatment.
+But before they start and while they are present, it’s important that you work closely with your health care team to manage this side effect of cancer treatment, including chemotherapy.

 One of the key things you can do to manage mucositis is to take good care of your mouth, including keeping it clean.
 Here are some tips: